generation-loss/qMath/README.md

 # qMath

-qMath is a c++ math library, designed for rendering data that targets the GPU.
+qMath is a c++ math library designed for rendering data that targets the GPU.

 ## Why another math library?